mazeemkhanreal/Realtime_CDC/README.md

 Debezium monitors the PostgreSQL write-ahead log (WAL) and captures row-level changes in real time.
 These changes are streamed into Kafka topics for further processing.

 ### 🔌 4.
 Kafka Connect + Snowflake Sink Connector
-Kafka Connect reads change records from Kafka topics and streams them into Snowflake using the official Snowflake Sink Connector.
+Kafka Connect reads change records from Kafka topics and streams them into Snowflake using the official Snowpipe streaming.
 The data lands in analytical tables, ready for querying.

 ### 🧊 5.
 Snowflake
 Snowflake acts as the real-time analytical engine.
 As changes propagate from the source, Snowflake remains consistently up to date with the latest state of the operational data.